pemdasu/Blender-XV2-Tools/README.md

 Huge thanks to [Lazybone](https://github.com/LazyBone152) for their [Xv2CoreLib](https://github.com/LazyBone152/XV2-Tools) without their efforts, this project wouldn't have been possible

+More thanks to ChaosBeat and AreCreeps for creating the basic shader used in this tool

 ## Features & Status

 | Format | Import | Export | Notes |